 Oh my knees hurt.
 It is a common occurrence when starting any activity.

 As a physical therapist for over 25 years, I hear this so often from my clients.

 What can you do when your knees hurt with activity?

-There are many OTC (over the counter) products you can try to help with knee pain, but the first thing to try is exercises.
-Yes I know how can I exercise when my knees hurt.
+When your knees hurt many people try OTC (over the counter) products to help with knee pain, but the first thing to try is exercises.
+Yes, I know how can I exercise when my knees hurt?

 Here are just a few ideas for those of you who have knee pain with activity.

 Use recumbent bike to warm up the knees prior to activity.

 Stretching routine each and every day to help your knee health.

 Use heat to get the blood flowing prior to activity.

 Walk! for short periods of time, start slow.